sigasi/sigasi_insights/content/eula.md

 above exclusion may not apply to the User.
 The User may have other rights that vary from jurisdiction to jurisdiction.
-If during the evaluation period the Software does not substantially conform to the description contained in the applicable end user documentation, the Users’ sole remedy will be that Sigasi shall refund the license fees paid, if any, related to the Software provided that (a) the Software has been properly installed and used at all times an in accordance with the
+If during the evaluation period the Software does not substantially conform to the description contained in the applicable end user documentation, the Users' sole remedy will be that Sigasi shall refund the license fees paid, if any, related to the Software provided that (a) the Software has been properly installed and used at all times an in accordance with the